 Natural Bridge Brookings

-Although I didn’t visit Natural Bridges on this trip, I have in the past.
+Natural Bridges is a stunning area to visit along the Southern Oregon Coast.
 It is close to Secret Beach, and arguably one of the most photographed areas in Brookings.

 Depending on the time of year, this viewpoint will embody different tones and colors of the sky and water.
 If somebody asks you to visit a place a second or third time, go.